codefellows/seattle-dotnet-401d2/Class38/Readme.md

 ## Coding Challenge

 ### Quick Sort
-Quicksort can be done Recursively by setting a pivot or a partition and comparing each number against the pivot.
+Quicksort can be done Recursively by setting a pivot or a partition and comparing each number against the pivot and placing it to the left or right of the pivot.
-Take a look at the excessive amount of visual algo demonstrations to visually see what it looks like.
+Take a look at the visual algo demonstrations to visually see what it looks like, in addition to the Wiki
 <br />
 **Try to figure this sorting algo out yourself before turning to the code located in the wiki**